readium/lcp-specs/notes/lcp-key-retrieval.md

 The lcp_hashed_passphrase element represents the base64-encoded value of the hashed passphrase.

 It is implemented as a property of an OPDS 2 Acquisition Link which references an LCP License or Protected Publication.
-Such a link is found inside an OPDS Publication Object, or more generically a Readium Web Publication Object.
+Such a link is found inside a Readium Web Publication Manifest (which can be a an OPDS entry).

-### Sample of Readium Web Publication Object supporting a link to an LCP license and an lcp_hashed_passphrase property
+### Sample of Readium Web Publication Manifest supporting a link to an LCP license and an lcp_hashed_passphrase property

 ``` json
 {